 - CMHC is also expanding the issuance of Canada Mortgage Bonds to a total annual issuance amount of up to $60 billion, depending on market conditions and investor demand.

 - Participation rules, eligibility details and deadlines are outlined here.

 How to Apply

 - Details on how to apply can be found here.

 - The Bank of Canada has lowered interest rates, is intervening to support key financial markets, and is providing liquidity support for financial institutions.

-- This will provide stable long-term funding to banks and mortgage lenders, help facilitate continued lending to Canadian consumers and businesses, and add liquidity to Canada’s mortgage market.
+- This aims to: provide stable long-term funding to banks and mortgage lenders; help facilitate continued lending to Canadian consumers and businesses; and add liquidity to Canada’s mortgage market.

 - OSFI has taken a number of actions to support the resiliency of federally regulated financial institutions and improve the stability of the Canadian financial system, including: